kaigelee/LVP/README.md

 ## Code Availability Statement
 This code is associated with a paper currently under review.
-To comply with the review process, the code will be made FULLY available once the paper is accepted.
+To comply with the review process, the code will be made FULLY available once the paper is accepted.  :smiley:

 We appreciate your understanding and patience.
 Once the code is released, we will warmly welcome any feedback and suggestions.
 Please stay tuned for our updates!